 The one down-side to these advancements – increase in speed, collaboration, and evaluation – is the accompanying increase in burden on the Pharma and Biotech companies to track and manage these activities.
 In order to comply with these regulations and growing demands, companies must invest significant resources into tracking and managing their activities.
 A robust tracking solution can help companies stay on top of their regulatory requirements and streamline their operations, ultimately leading to more efficient and effective drug development.
 By leveraging technology and automation, companies can reduce the burden on their staff and improve their overall performance in the highly competitive pharma industry.

-Implementing a fit-for-purpose software such as Orbit for aggregate safety reporting can significantly improve the entirety of the reporting process.
+Implementing a fit-for-purpose software such as Orbit for aggregate safety reporting can alleviate that burden.
 Orbit is designed to manage the entire reporting lifecycle, from scheduling to authoring and reviewing to managing the submission process and feedback.
 Orbit fully automates your reporting timelines, kicking off report workflows to eliminate missed reports and keep you compliant in perpetuity – weeks, months, and even years into the future.
 With automated notifications, templates, customizable workflows, and centralized data management, Orbit handles the routine activities, allowing stakeholders to focus on other critical aspects of pharmaceutical safety management.